-64. A supervised person may demonstrate that it has assessed the risk that a business relationship or one-off transaction will involve money laundering, the financing of terrorism, or the financing of proliferation where it takes into account the effect of a combination of several factors - e.g. the use of complex structures by a customer who is a non-resident high-net-worth individual making use of wealth management services - which may increase the cumulative level of risk beyond the sum of each individual risk element.
-The accumulation of risk is itself a factor to consider.
+55. A supervised person may demonstrate that it has assessed the risk that a business relationship or one-off transaction will involve money laundering or financing of terrorism where it takes into account the effect of a combination of several factors - e.g. the use of complex structures by a customer who is a non-resident high-net worth individual making use of wealth management services - which may increase the cumulative level of risk beyond the sum of each individual risk element.
+The accumulation of risk is itself a factor to take into account.